dalmo1991/superflexPy/doc/testing.rst

-.. note:: Last update 08/10/2020
+.. note:: Last update 18/11/2020

+.. _tests:

 Automated testing
 =================

-Testing is done comparing numerical results of SuperflexPy with the one obtained running `Superflex <https://doi.org/10.1029/2010WR010174>`_ for some specific model configurations and sets of parameters and inputs.
+Current testing consists of validating the numerical results of SuperflexPy against the original implementation of
+`Superflex <https://doi.org/10.1029/2010WR010174>`_ for selected model configurations and sets of parameters and inputs.

-Current testing consists in validating the correctness of the numerical results.
 This testing strategy implicitly checks auxiliary methods (e.g. setting parameters and states, retrieving the internal fluxes of the model, setting inputs and getting outputs, etc.).